Christmas 2020: Where to go shopping in Tehran!

 The festive season in Tehran begins in early December with Armenian-owned shops importing a plethora of different goods and decorations to kit your home out to your heart’s content.

-Many stores in Tehran now create window displays dedicated to Christmas, but there is one particular area in town which puts others to shame.
+Many stores in Tehran now create window displays dedicated to Christmas, but there is one area in town which puts others to shame.
 That area is home to many of Tehran’s Christian Armenian minority and is called Mirza Shirazi St.

 On Mirza Shirazi, just north of the petrol station, you cannot miss the number of stores preparing for Christmas with artificial plastic trees on display and fairy lights twinkling into the night.